ivangonzalez224/Portfolio/README.md

 ### Tech Stack <a name="tech-stack"></a>

-In this project we use HTML & CSS in order to lay out the elements on the page to build a mobile first website.
+In this project we use HTML, CSS & JavaScript in order to lay out the elements on the page to build a mobile first website.

 <details>
   <summary>Client</summary>